bvibber/aotjs/readme.md

     * have the _Capture_ carry pointers, which can reach arbitrarily high
     * the Capture references the current scope.
 Or a list of all scopes it uses?

+Changed this to use a parallel stack of Val cells, moderated by smart pointers in Local/Retained<T> vars and managed by Scope and ScopeRet instances.
+This is inspired by V8's Local/Handle and EscapableHandleScope stuff.

+Each function has at top-level scope a Scope object, which saves the stack position.
+Then any non-captured locals are allocated through Local instances, which advance the stack and hold a pointer to the cell.
+At the end of the func the Scope goes out of scope and resets the stack pointer, invalidating all the Local instances used in the meantime.

+For return values, a ScopeRetVal or ScopeRet<T> is used instead, which allocates a cell on the stack before its scope opens, which is still readable on the calling function's scope.
+The function then returns a RetVal which points to that value.
+Currently must call scope.escape(foo) but may be able to elide that.

 # NaN-boxing